EmadBeltaje/flutter_getx_template/README.md

     ```
   and that's it! your project is now connected to firebase and fcm is up and ready to get notifications
 ## Quick Start
-- Responsive app: to make your app responsive you need to get advantge of using flutter_ScreenUtil so instead of using normal double values for height,width,radius..etc you need to use it like this
+- Responsive app: to make your app responsive you need to get advantage of using flutter_ScreenUtil so instead of using normal double values for height,width,radius..etc you need to use it like this
 -
   ```dart
   200.w // adapted to screen width